Rampage-Sama/Times-Arrow/README.md

 # Times-Arrow-Webapp

 What needs to be done:
-- add Times Arrow Logo at the bottom of the footer.
+- launch the website.
-- comment out the blog section.
+- add Times Arrow Logo at the nav bar.
-- colours need changing to be more accurate with the company colours of company.
+- ask Tebogo to give you an estimation on domain pricing packages.
-- logo(company name) needs to be more to the left.
+- perfect for small business pricing section.
-- change the colours
+- colours need changing to be more accurate with the company colours of company provincial SEO perfect for SME's 800 a month local package up to 7 key words.
-- comment out the blog section we'll use it in the future
+- provincial SEO perfect for SME's 1200 up to 15 words.